How to Dehydrate Peas

 3. After they have cooled, drain them and spread them out on a dehydrator tray.

 Blanching helps the peas retain their vibrant green color and actually splits their skins.
-This allows for faster drying.
+Blanching gives us a shorter drying time.

 How to Dehydrate Peas that are Frozen